-The production of most asbestos has been illegal in the United States for over 40 years, and it continues to linger to this day, especially in buildings constructed prior to the 1980’s (although there is no official cutoff date for all asbestos in buildings).
-Common asbestos-containing building materials (ACBMs) found in older buildings include flooring and other finishes, insulation material, fire proofing, roofing products, wall and ceiling materials, and adhesives.
+The production of most asbestos has been illegal in the United States for over 40 years, and it continues to linger to this day, especially in buildings constructed prior to the 1980s (although there is no official cutoff date for all asbestos in buildings).
+Common asbestos-containing building materials (ACBMs) found in older buildings include flooring and other finishes, insulation material, fireproofing, roofing products, wall and ceiling materials, and adhesives.
 Asbestos is a carcinogen and exposure is extremely dangerous.

 What is Asbestos Abatement?

-The process of removing or mitigating the effects caused by this mineral is called asbestos abatement, but the first step is inspection of the suspect material for the presence of asbestos and determining the level of hazard associated.
+The process of removing or mitigating the effects caused by this mineral is called asbestos abatement, but the first step is an inspection of the suspect material for the presence of asbestos and determining the level of hazard associated.
 (See our blog What to Expect During Asbestos Inspection for more details.)
 Asbestos abatement does not always necessitate removal, because when asbestos is undisturbed and intact, it can often be kept in place with minimal risk of exposure.
 If there is enough risk present or the ACBM will be impacted by renovation or demolition, a workplan to safely abate the substance needs to be prepared before removing or otherwise handling this toxic substance.

 It’s crucial to employ experienced professionals to avoid harm to workers or anyone occupying the building.